STRISORES Baird, 1858

 Until Kimball et al. (2013), the monophyly of the Strisores was only supported by analyses that include β-fibrinogen.
 When β-fibrinogen was excluded in Ericson et al. (2006a), the Strisores ended up in the Anomalogonatae.
 Moreover, the nighthawks did not group with the other Strisores, being closer to a clade containing the owls and others.
 One of Braun and Huddleston (2009) analyses also placed the nighthawks closer to the owls.
 Kimball et al. (2013) included many more genes, and even if β-fibrinogen, there is still strong support for Strisores.

-The orders are arranged as in Hackett et al. (2008) as Jarvis et al. (2014) do not have sufficient coverage.
-However, the evidence for this is rather weak.
+The orders are arranged as in Prum et al. (2015), who also estimate that each of the 5 orders dates back to the Palaeocene.
+My confidence in their topology is not high.
+Nonetheless, I think it is the best we currently have.
+Various other analyses have come to various conclusions.
+Hackett et al. (2008) have a different arrangement, with the Caprimulgiformes sister to the Apodiformes.
+Jarvis et al. (2014) is not helpful as they do not have sufficient coverage of these taxa.
 Recent morphological studies (e.g. Mayr, 2010; Nesbitt et al., 2011) suggest that the Steatornithiformes and Podargiformes are either basal branches or a sister clade to the remaining 3 orders.
 Sigurdsson (2013), using a combined molecular/morphological dataset, found that the Steatornithiformes were basal, with Nyctibiiformes and Caprimulgiformes as sisters, as were Podargiformes and Apodiformes.
-I can't say I have confidence in any of these.

 CAPRIMULGIFORMES Ridgway, 1881